Security News

 );

-with the function export defined there, and coverage will be tracked.
+Now replace all usage of test with the function export defined there, and coverage will be tracked.

-s to track javascript coverage with v8.
+The fixtures registered in test or via mixinFixtures hook into created Pages to track javascript coverage with v8.
 The coverage data is added as attachment to every test.

 Upon completion of all tests, the reporter merges all generated coverage files into one and then converts the v8 coverage format into the coverage format used by istanbul.
-The istanbul data is then passed into the reports of istanbul-reports
+The istanbul data is then passed into the reports of istanbul-reports.

 The HTML report shows errors saying the source files couldn't be read